-In the past six months, a banking software vendor company, ITTI Digital, has undergone a massive transformation.
+The banking software vendor company, ITTI Digital, has undergone a massive transformation.
 They partnered with UXDA to completely reinvent a 15-year-old core banking solution.
-This transformation has ensured a dramatic increase in banking's service speed, employee productivity and customer satisfaction.
+This financial service digital transformation has ensured a dramatic increase in banking's service speed, employee productivity and customer satisfaction.
 The learning curve of banking employees has been reduced from several weeks to a few hours.
 Also, the potential for costly human errors has been significantly decreased.
 The new core banking system design has provided ITTI Digital with the opportunity to expand in the global market.
-With ITTI Digital’s permission, we are sharing an exclusive step-by-step case study on designing a next-generation banking back office that will definitely become a game changer in the industry.
+With ITTI Digital’s permission, we are sharing an exclusive core banking case study on designing a next-generation banking back office that aimed to become a game-changer in the industry.

 Core Banking Digital Transformation 2020 Wins the World-Famous IF Design Award

 A few months after this case study was released, it was announced that this core banking system designed by UXDA has received one of the world's most famous design prizes - the IF Design Award.

 It was awarded in the Service Design category alongside Apple that was recognized for its digital finance service design of the well-known Apple card.

 The international jurors of 78 leading design experts from all over the world recognized UXDA's core banking solution UX/UI design for its exceptional transformation embodying a mission to inspire and lead the financial industry to a better future.

 Problem: Outdated Core Banking System Design Ruins User Experience